-This 21 Day Fix Pumpkin Pie isn’t just a healthy holiday dessert, it is also a delicious holiday dessert!
-It’s also gluten, dairy, and refined sugar free, but you would never know – it’s THAT good!
+Healthy Pumpkin Pie isn’t just a healthy holiday dessert, it is also a delicious holiday dessert.
+This gluten free pumpkin pie is also dairy free, and refined sugar free, but you would never know – it’s THAT good!
+It’s 21 Day Fix approved and WW points included!
 This post contains affiliate links for products I’m obsessed with!

 Confession #66 – I plan on enjoying every bite of Thanksgiving without regarding to containers, colors, or anything else.
 It’s only one day, right?

 The problem, though, is when you start eating clean, even one meal or one day off track can make you feel totally awful.

 Desserts full of butter and sugar seem to be the worst for me… and I love my holiday treats!

 That’s where recipes like this gluten free, dairy free, and healthy pumpkin pie are awesome.

 I originally posted this gluten free pumpkin pie recipe my first year of blogging, just months after my son needed to be gluten and dairy free and we were hosting Thanksgiving.
 I was still new to healthy, gluten free baking and working with almond flour, especially.
 But I have grown to love almond flour over the past few years and it’s definitely one of my go-to flours now.